Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

         └── 221             12
 ```

-First notice that the `FlushEngine` is an active object in the tree.
-When nodes attach to the tree, they find the nearest ancestor extending `SpokeEngine`, and schedule themselves there.
-The engine decides the tempo of execution. `FlushEngine` will always flush eagerly, executing all scheduled nodes in one synchronous flush.
-But other implementations are possible, like eagerly executing nodes up to a frame budget, or running nodes on a separate thread.
+First notice that the `SpokeTree` is an active object in the tree.
+When epochs attach to the tree, they find the nearest ancestor extending `Ticker`, and schedule themselves there.
+The ticker decides the tempo of execution. `SpokeTree` is one kind of ticker.
+In this configuration it will flush eagerly, ticking all scheduled epochs in one synchronous flush.

-The second column shows the order the nodes are flushed.
+The second column shows the order the epochs are ticked.
 It's in a strict imperative order.
 They're flushed in the same order as their code is written.
 This is **the most important invariant of the mental model**.
 The call-tree doesn't just encode ownership, it encodes causality as well.
-For a node to exist in the tree, all its older siblings must exist too.
-Even subclasses of `SpokeEngine` cannot break this invariant.
+For an epoch to exist in the tree, all its earlier siblings must exist too.
+Even subclasses of `Ticker` cannot break this invariant.

 This invariant is vital for predictable execution behaviour when arbitrary subtrees are scheduled for remount.
-For example lets say a reactive signal triggers some of the effects to reschedule:
+For example lets say a reactive signal triggers some of the epochs to reschedule:

 ```
-FlushEngine
+SpokeTree
 │
 Root
 ├── 1